 2. Cell movement

 When a cell is about to move, it has to change its adhesion status.
 It means breaking the adhesion with the adjoining cells and extracellular matrix to which it is attached to, and synthesize new adhesion molecules that let the cell moves away through the tissue.
 For example, embryonic cells migrate through the embryo and occupy new places to form new organs by changing their adhesion capabilities.
-This occurs frequently in the epithelia, where the cells must lose their polarity, detach from neighboring cells, become migrating cells and travel to their new destination.
+This occurs frequently in the epithelia, where cells must lose their polarity, detach from neighboring cells, become migrating cells and travel to their new destination.
 The target area is also recognized by adhesion.
 A similar mechanism has been proposed for cancer cells when they became metastatic.
 Cells do not swim, but crawl by establishing adhesion points with the environment, i.e., the extracellular matrix and other cells.
 The adhesion points work as anchor points to pull on the rest of the cell.
-Thus, adhesion molecules are indispensable elements in the leading edge of the moving cell, or cell's front, because they anchor the cell and allows the cytoskeleton to pull the rest of the cell forward (Figure 3).
+Thus, adhesion molecules are indispensable elements at the leading edge of the moving cell, or front of the cell, because they anchor the cell and allow the cytoskeleton to pull the rest of the cell forward (Figure 3).

 Cadherins are involved in the loss of adhesion affinity between neighboring cells (Figure 4).
 Epithelial cells, for instance, express E-cadherins, whereas mesenchymal cells, which usually move, express other cadherins like N-cadherin, R-cadherin and cadherin-11.
-N-cadherin favors cell movement and it has been shown that the expression of N-cadherin leads to a shift from cell immobility to mobility.
-In fact, there is a relationship between the cancer progression and the cadherins that are expressed in the cancer cells.
+N-cadherin favors cell movement and it has been shown that the expression of N-cadherin leads to a shift from cellular immobility to mobility.
+In fact, there is a relationship between the progression of cancer and the cadherins that are expressed in cancer cells.
 For example, cancer cells that do not express N-cadherins are not metastatic, but those expressing this cadherin are.
 Metastasis can be induced experimentally by inducing the expression of N-cadherin.
 Besides adhesion, N-cadherins, but not E-cadherins, produce other intracellular effects that favor cell mobility.
 Thus, when N-cadherin binds its ligand, its extracellular domain interacts with the extracellular domains of growth factor receptors.
 This prevents the elimination of growth factor receptors from the plasma membrane and, therefore, favors cell survival.
 N-cadherins also promote the survival and growth by the inactivation of apoptotic pathways.
 These pathways, which lead to cell death, are usually activated when cells lose their adhesion points.